Knitting at the Library

 To learn more about the history of Knit for Others, see below.

-To learn more about Worldwide Knit in Public Day, check out their website.
+To learn more about Worldwide Knit in Public Day in general, check out their website.

 History of Knit for Others